MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ## 2- Get data

-In this step, you'll use a script to first create a table with specified mapping, and then get data from a public blob into this table.
+In this step, you use a script to first create a table with specified mapping, and then get data from a public blob into this table.

 1. Copy the KQL script from the [Fabric samples repository on GitHub](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/real-time-analytics/IngestNYCTaxi2014.kql)